caraeppes/PythonLab1/README.md

 ### Problem 7 - Print word frequencies.

-Write a Python program to print a long text, convert the string to a list and print all the words and their frequencies.
-Read in the file "longtext.txt" as a string, and then create a frequency table.
+Write a Python program to read in the file "longtext.txt" as a string, convert the string to a list and then build a frequency table for every word in the list.

+Print the 250 most frequent words.

+### Problem 8 - Flask

+create a directory for a web project and build a simple web app using the Flask web framework. keep it simple, student.